onewaykaranja/onewaykaranja.github.io/content/posts/g00gle-dorking.md

 #### Cache and Similar Pages:

 Use "cache:" to view the cached version of a web page.
-For example, '''"cache:x.com."'''
+For example, ```"cache:x.com."```
 The "similar:" operator finds pages similar to a specified URL.
-For instance, '''"similar:x.com."'''
+For instance, ```"similar:x.com."```

 #### Combination Techniques:

 Combine multiple operators to create more targeted searches.
-For example, '''"site:x.com intitle:backup filetype:pdf" '''will search for PDFs about backups on the "x.com" website.
+For example, ```"site:x.com intitle:backup filetype:pdf" ```will search for PDFs about backups on the "x.com" website.

 #### Wildcards:

 Use an asterisk (*) as a placeholder for unknown or variable words in a phrase.
-For instance, ''' "microsoft word * documents" ''' will return results with various completions of the phrase.
+For instance, ``` "microsoft word * documents" ``` will return results with various completions of the phrase.

 #### Parentheses:

 Use parentheses to group keywords and create more complex queries.
-For example,''' "(black OR brown) AND (colour review)" '''will search for colour reviews related to either black or brown.
+For example,``` "(black OR brown) AND (colour review)" ```will search for colour reviews related to either black or brown.

 #### Language and Region:

 Specify the language of the search results with "language:" or the region with "gl=."
-For example, ''' "movie language:french"  ''' or  ''' "movie gl=fr" for ''' French results.
+For example, ``` "movie language:french"  ``` or  ``` "movie gl=fr" for ``` French results.

 #### Date Range:

 Use "before:" and "after:" operators to specify a date range for your search.
-For instance,''' "Shogun after:2024-01-01 before:2024-12-31." '''
+For instance,``` "Shogun after:2024-01-01 before:2024-12-31." ```

 #### Custom Search Engines: